jonnonz1/nz-statute-book/acts/public/2003/prostitution-reform-act-2003.md

 (2) No person may receive commercial sexual services from a person under 18 years of age.

 ### 23 Offence to breach prohibitions on use in prostitution of persons under 18 years
-(1) Every person who contravenes section 20, section 21, or section 22 commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 7 years.
+(1) Every person who contravenes section 20, section 21, or section 22 commits an offence and is liable on conviction to imprisonment for a term not exceeding 7 years.
 (2) No person contravenes section 20 merely by providing legal advice, counselling, health advice, or any medical services to a person under 18 years of age.
 (3) No person under 18 years of age may be charged as a party to an offence committed on or with that person against this section.